CoffeeCat1920/ProjectEngine/README.md

         - [-] Macro Based Refelction
             - [X] Create the component registry
             - [X] Register all the component through it
-            - [-] Register component in most ECS and registry
+            - [X] Register component in both ECS and registry
             - [ ] Automatically creating to and from json functionality

 - [ ] Refactoring